 Any action by the Member or agent to deactivate, circumvent or otherwise render the EV control system ineffective during periods of control shall constitute tampering and may be subject to removal from the program.
 Legal remedies may be taken as deemed appropriate.
+Members opting out of 3 control periods within the calendar year may be subject to removal from this program.

-Members participating in the EV charging program commit to participation for 12 consecutive months with month to month extensions until terminated by either party.
-Members opting out of the program or removed from the program for violating the terms and conditions of the program may be charged five dollars (\$5.00) for each month remaining on their agreement, not to exceed two hundred dollars (\$200.00).
+Members participating in the EV charging program commit to participation for 12 consecutive months with month-to-month extensions until terminated by either party.
+Members opting out of the program within 12 months of enrollment or removed from the program for violating the terms and conditions of to exceed, not to exceed one name ica twenty ac mars (\$120.00 ) ).